antoKeinanen/obsidian-finnish-spellcheck/README.md

 Ohjeet ovat myös käännetty suomenkielelle.
 Voit lukea ne [täältä](https://github.com/antoKeinanen/obsidian-finnish-spellcheck/blob/main/readme.fi.md).

+**Sadly we currently only support the computer version of obsidian.**

 The Finnish Spellcheck for Obsidian is a plugin for [obsidian](https://obsidian.md) that integrates advanced spellchecking and grammatical analysis into your Obsidian editor.
 It utilizes Voikko, a tool for Finnish language that includes morphological analysis, spelling, grammar checking, hyphenation, and other linguistic data.

 ## Installation